Manolo Lama: «When I hear 'Hello, hello', I know that Pepe Domingo will be closer than ever»

 — CSD (@deportegob) September 17, 2023

-In addition to his colleagues and friends, a multitude of people, politicians, clubs, athletes, institutions and federations wanted to pay a heartfelt tribute to Pepe Domingo Castaño through social networks.
+In addition to his teammates and friends, a multitude of people, politicians, clubs, athletes, institutions and federations wanted to pay a heartfelt tribute to Castaño through social networks.
 The most exciting was that of his friend Julio Iglesias.
-The Spanish singer, a close friend of Castaño, wanted to say goodbye with an emotional message accompanied by a photo of both of them in black and white. «My dearest Pepe, you have left without a farewell that has left my soul in suspense.
+The Spanish singer, a close friend of the announcer, wanted to say goodbye with an emotional message accompanied by a photo of both of them in black and white. «My dearest Pepe, you have left without a farewell that has left my soul in suspense.
 You know that I can never forget you.
 My dearest friend, we will see each other again in eternity,” the message read.

 My dearest Pepe,